Hokkien: Geographic distribution

-Hokkien is spoken in the southern seaward quarter of Fujian, southeastern Zhejiang, east-central Guangdong, as well as the eastern part of Namoa in China; Taiwan; Metro Manila, Metro Cebu, Metro Davao and other cities in the Philippines; Singapore; Brunei; Medan, Riau and other cities in Indonesia; and from Perlis, Kedah, Penang and Klang in Malaysia.
+Hokkien is spoken in the southern seaward quarter of Fujian, southeastern Zhejiang, east-central Guangdong, as well as the eastern part of Namoa in China; Taiwan; Metro Manila, Metro Cebu, Metro Davao and other cities in the Philippines; Singapore; Brunei; South of Thailand; Medan, Riau and other cities in Indonesia; and from Perlis, Kedah, Penang, Klang, Melaka, Johor and Kuching Sarawak in Malaysia.

 Hokkien originated in the southern area of Fujian province, an important center for trade and migration, and has since become one of the most common Chinese varieties overseas.
 The major pole of Hokkien varieties outside of Fujian is nearby Taiwan, where immigrants from Fujian arrived as workers during the 40 years of Dutch rule, fleeing the Qing dynasty during the 20 years of Ming loyalist rule, as immigrants during the 200 years of rule by the Qing dynasty, especially in the last 120 years after immigration restrictions were relaxed, and even as immigrants during the period of Japanese rule.
 The Taiwanese dialect mostly has origins with the Tung'an, Quanzhou and Zhangzhou variants, but since then, the Amoy dialect, also known as the Xiamen dialect, has become the modern prestige representative for the language in China.
 Both Amoy and Xiamen come from the Chinese name of the city; the former is from Zhangzhou Hokkien, whereas the latter comes from Mandarin.

 There are many Southern Min speakers among overseas Chinese communities in Southeast Asia, as well as in the United States (Hoklo Americans).
 Many ethnic Han Chinese emigrants to the region were Hoklo from southern Fujian, and brought the language to what is now Myanmar, Vietnam, Indonesia (the former Dutch East Indies) and present day Malaysia and Singapore (formerly Malaya and the British Straits Settlements).
 Most of the Min Nan dialects of this region have incorporated some foreign loanwords.
 Hokkien is reportedly the native language of up to 80% of the ethnic Chinese people in the Philippines, among which is known locally as Lán-nâng-uē ("Our people's speech").
 Hokkien speakers form the largest group of overseas Chinese in Singapore, Malaysia, Indonesia and the Philippines.